Papyrus 15: Description

-The manuscript is written in a documentary hand.
-There are about 37-38 lines per page.
-Grenfeld and Hunt conjectured that 𝔓^{15} and 𝔓^{16} might have been part of the same manuscript.
-Both manuscripts have the same formation of letters, line space, and punctuation.
+The manuscript is written in a competent literary hand that is sometimes described as belonging to the "severe style."
+There are about 37-38 lines per page. 𝔓^{15} and 𝔓^{16} were almost certainly part of the same manuscript.

 The Greek text of this codex is probably a representative of the Alexandrian text-type, however the text is too brief to determine this exactly.
-Aland placed it in Category I. It was the last papyrus classified by Gregory, in 1915.
-It is currently housed at the Egyptian Museum (JE 47423) in Cairo.
+Aland placed it in Category I. It is currently housed at the Bibliotheca Alexandrina (BAAM 0543) in Alexandria.